Our contact details are

-In some circumstances you can ask us to delete your data.
-In some circumstances we will anonymise your personal data (so that it can no longer be associated with you) for research or statistical purposes.
-In these instances, we are able use this information indefinitely without further notice to you.
+In some circumstances, you can ask us to delete your data.
+In some circumstances, we will anonymise your personal data (so that it can no longer be associated with you) for research or statistical purposes.
+In these instances, we are able to use this information indefinitely without further notice to you.

 Automated Decision Making

 We do not make any decisions about you based on the automated processing of your personal data.